martin-91x/AdventOfCode/README.md

-# AdventOfCode
+# Advent Of Code

-Solutions for the Advent of Code 2021 in python
+Solutions for the Advent of Code 2021 in python.